nob-ogura/life-plan-simulator/src/features/README.md

 - Slice represents a single use case or endpoint.
 - Each slice keeps RER (request/endpoint/response) together to reduce context switching.
 - One endpoint equals one class.
 If you add another endpoint, create another slice.

-The example slice in `src/features/example/sample` is a minimal RER template.